How To Collect Engagement Data and Improve Customer Engagement in SaaS [Best Tools Included]

 When all three factors are in place, your MRR is skyrocketing.
 If something is missing, chances are high that you will experience churn.

-With customer engagement data, you will obtain crucial insights to boost user retention.
+As you measure customer engagement data, you will obtain crucial insights to boost user retention.

 In a nutshell, you can: